wrench-project/eduwrench/README.md

 ### Enabling SSL deployment

-By default, eduWRENCH is configured to run with in _SSL disabled_ mode.
+By default, eduWRENCH is configured to run in _SSL disabled_ mode.
 SSL support can be enabled by editing the `.env` file.
 The following variables need to be defined to enable SSL support: